 T.J. is a graduate of the University of Notre Dame, magna cum laude, and a 1989 graduate of the University of Michigan Law School, cum laude.
 From 1989 until 1993, he was a staff attorney with the Legal Aid Society of Minneapolis, representing senior citizens, low-income tenants and social security recipients.

-T.J. is a contributing editor to four well-known treatises published by the ABA: “Covenants Not to Compete”, “Trade Secrets”, “Employee Duty of Loyalty” and “Tortious Interference”.
+T.J. was a contributing editor to four well-known treatises published by the ABA: “Covenants Not to Compete”, “Trade Secrets”, “Employee Duty of Loyalty” and “Tortious Interference”.
+He was an author of the 2014 Federal District of Minnesota Deskbook.
 He has also served as the lead editor of “Minnesota and Federal Employment Law Manual” (ACCP).
 He is a frequent faculty member at various Continuing Legal Education conferences, including the annual Upper Midwest Employment Law Institute.
-He is a contributing blogger to the award-winning Minnesota Litigator blog.

-T.J. is a former member of the Governing Council of the Minnesota State Bar Association’s Section of Labor and Employment Law, and was appointed by the Minnesota Supreme Court to its Legal Services Advisory Committee in 2002.
-He is an active participant in the American Bar Association’s Subcommittee on Employee Rights and Responsibilities, as well as the Minnesota Management Lawyers Association, and an instructor for the National Institute of Trial Advocacy.
-He is also a member of the board of directors of the Loft Literary Center, and previously served on the boards of Minnesota Chamber Business Services, Centro Legal and the Jesuit Volunteer Corps.
-He has served as a mentor through the University of St. Thomas School of Law, and a volunteer attorney throught the Volunteer Lawyers Network and the Legal Aid Society of Minneapolis, a volunteer mediator for the Minneapolis Commission on Civil Rights and the Minnesota Human Rights Department, and a volunteer judge in the Minnesota High School Mock Trial Competition.
+T.J. is a two-term member of the Governing Council of the Minnesota State Bar Association’s Section of Labor and Employment Law, and was appointed by the Minnesota Supreme Court to its Legal Services Advisory Committee in 2002.
+He is an active participant in the American Bar Association’s Subcommittee on Employee Rights and Responsibilities, and an instructor for the National Institute of Trial Advocacy.
+He served as a member of the board of directors of the Loft Literary Center, and previously served on the boards of Minnesota Chamber Business Services, Centro Legal and the Jesuit Volunteer Corps.
+He has served as a mentor through the University of St. Thomas School of Law, and a volunteer attorney through the Volunteer Lawyers Network and the Legal Aid Society of Minneapolis, a volunteer mediator for the Minneapolis Commission on Civil Rights and the Minnesota Human Rights Department, and a volunteer judge in the Minnesota High School Mock Trial Competition.